ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/experimental.md

 <meta name="amp-experiment-token" content="{copy your token here}">
 ```

-[tip type="note"]
-NOTE: `"amp-experiment-token"` is the literal string, `"amp-experiment-token"`.
+Note: `"amp-experiment-token"` is the literal string, `"amp-experiment-token"`.
 Not the token itself (which goes into the content attribute), or the name of the experiment.
-[/tip]